LSSTDESC/Twinkles/doc/Setup/Getting_started_on_your_laptop.rst

 Install the LSST DM Stack and LSST Sims Tools
 ---------------------------------------------
-These instructions come from the `LSST Science Pipelines <https://pipelines.lsst.io/install/conda.html>`_.
+These instructions come from the `LSST Simulation Framework
+ <https://confluence.lsstcorp.org/display/SIM/Catalogs+and+MAF>`_.
 The first thing that they recommend is to make sure `conda` is up to date:

 .. code-block:: bash

    conda update conda

-The following commands will download and activate the current release versions of the LSST Science Pipelines in a new Conda environment named "lsst".
+The following commands will download and activate the current release versions of "lsst-apps" and "lsst-sims" in a new Conda environment named "lsst".
 At various times they need to to type "`y`", so unfortunately you cannot leave them too long.
 They each take a few minutes, except for the `conda install`, which takes about an hour.

 .. code-block:: bash

-   conda config --add channels http://conda.lsst.codes/stack
+   conda config --add channels http://conda.lsst.codes/sims
    conda create --name lsst python=2

 You are now ready to install the `lsst` software.